An end device consists of a sensor or actuator and a LoRaWAN communications node.

 - Some specific behaviour or logic from the device is required.

 - A LoRaWAN communications node needs to be added to added to an existing device or actuator.

-- Remote reading from water meters
+- Remote reading from water or gas or electricity meters

 - Battery voltage monitoring